 Canadian home sales edge lower but remain strong in June

-Ottawa, ON, December 15, 2014 - According to statistics released today by The Canadian Real Estate Association (CREA), national home sales activity was unchanged on a month-over-month basis in November 2014.
+Ottawa, ON, January 15, 2015 - According to statistics released today by The Canadian Real Estate Association (CREA), national home sales activity was down on a month-over-month basis in December 2014.

-- National home sales were unchanged from October to November.
+- National home sales fell 5.8% from November to December.

 - Actual (not seasonally adjusted) activity stood 11% above June 2014 levels.

 - The number of newly listed homes edged down 0.2% from May to June.

 - The Canadian housing market remains balanced overall.

 - The MLS® Home Price Index (HPI) rose 5.43% year-over-year in June.

 - The national average sale price rose 9.6% on a year-over-year basis in June; excluding Greater Vancouver and Greater Toronto, it increased by 3.1%.